 An Overview of Mental Health in North Richland Hills, Texas

 North Richland Hills is a ritzy part of Texas that is just as swanky as its name suggests.
 It is home to 70,441 individuals, the majority of which are 37.2 years of age.
-The city is a suburb of Dallas Fort Worth and has been voted at one of the top 100 cities in which to live multiple times.
-AreaVibes gave the suburb an overall livability rating of 91, making it one of the top 100 cities in the USA and top 100 medium cities.
+The city is a suburb of Dallas Fort Worth and has been voted as one of the top 100 cities in which to live multiple times.
+AreaVibes gave the suburb an overall livability rating of 91, making it one of the top 100 cities in the USA and the top 100 medium cities.
 From the outside, North Richland Hills looks like the ideal place to live, and even its numbers, which you can explore in the next section, suggest that it is.
-However, does the wealth and glamorous characterized by the city put its residents at risk of behavioral disorders?
+However, does the wealth and glamour characterized by the city put its residents at risk of behavioral disorders?

 North Richland Hills at a Glance

 The wage-gender disparity is alive and well in North Richland Hills.
-Males earned, over average, $64,027.
+Males earned, on average, $64,027.
 Women in similar roles and of similar experience levels earned almost $20,000 less, at $45,764.
 Wage distribution in general is also less even in the city compared to the national average.

-The top three most common occupations in North Richland Hills are administrative, management and sales.
-The most common industries are healthcare, retail trade and educational services.
+The top three most common occupations in North Richland Hills are administrative, management, and sales.
+The most common industries are healthcare, retail trade, and educational services.

 According to AreaVibes, the cost of living in North Richland Hills is higher than the national average, thereby earning a C rating.
-Everything from groceries to healthcare to utilities is more expensive in this area than Texas or the United States.
+Everything from groceries to healthcare to utilities is more expensive in this area than in Texas or the United States.
 The only item that falls below the national index is housing.
 That said, with a housing index of 92, it is still significantly more expensive to buy a home in North Richland Hills than anywhere else in the state, which earned a rating of 83.

 Factors That May Contribute to Mental Illness